What is a 4xx status code?

 How to fix them?

 To fix various client-side errors, it is essential to address the specific issue causing the error.
-Here are some general actions you can take to resolve these errors:
+Below are some general actions you can take to resolve them:

-Deleting cookies and cache can help the website run more smoothly, as expired cookies or outdated cached content can cause errors.
+Deleting cookies and cache can help the website run more smoothly.

 Try accessing other pages on the same website or pages on different websites to determine if the error is limited to specific pages or if it is an issue with your browser.